thriveweb/glass/content/pages/home.md

   image: /images/uploads/brooke-cagle-65608-unsplash.png
   subTitle: Our Story
   content: >-
-    There are many variations of passages of Lorem Ipsum available, but the majority have suffered alteration in some form, by injected humour, or randomised words which don't look even slightly believable.

-    All the Lorem Ipsum generators on the Internet tend to repeat predefined chunks as necessary, making this the first true generator on the Internet.
+    At Glass management you are never alone.
+We are here to guide and nuture aspiring talent and to provide our clients with exceptional service.
   buttonText: Why Choose Us
   buttonUrl: about
   title: >-
     For beautiful eyes, look for the good in others; for beautiful lips, speak only words of kindness; and for poise, walk with the knowledge you are never alone.
-Audrey Hepburn           At Glass management you are never alone.
+Audrey Hepburn
-    We are here to guide and nuture aspiring talent and to provide our clients with exceptional service.
 testimonials:
   testimonial:
     - content: >-